Chino Valley NOTES

 Fair to promote inclusion

-The Salem Fair, including a car show, chili cook-off, developmental disabilities resources and carnival games, will be held noon to 4 p.m., Sunday, March 29 at Chino Fairgrounds, 5410 Edison Ave.
+The Salem Fair, including a car show, chili cook-off, developmental disabilities resources and carnival games, will be held noon to 4 p.m., Sunday, March 29 at Chino Fairgrounds, 5410 Edison Ave. (northeast corner of Edison and Central avenues).

-Other activities planned at the free community fair include a photo booth, petting zoo, live entertainment and food.
-The event is being held to promote the inclusion of people with developmental disabilities in all areas of community life.
+There will be a photo booth, petting zoo, live entertainment and food.

+The free event is being held to promote the inclusion of people with developmental disabilities in all areas of community life.

-It is sponsored by Salem Christian Homes, a Chino-based organization that provides homes for people with developmental disabilities.
+Salem Christian Homes is a Chino-based organization that provides homes for people with developmental disabilities.

-Information: khaynes@salemchristianhomes.org.
+Information: email khaynes@salemchristianhomes.org.

 (0) comments